synfinatic/aws-sso-cli/docs/commands.md

 **Note:** Flushing credentials does not invalidate them with AWS.
 If you wish to do that, use the [logout](#logout) command.

+**Note:** Flushing the `sso` credentials is deprecated.
+In the future, this command will accept no arguments and only support flushing the STS credentials from the security store.
+Use the [logout](#logout) command instead of `-t sso`.

 ---